 4. Old Japanese Photo of Girls Playing Hane

 The girls in this photo by Kusakabe Kimbei are playing a game similar to badminton but without a net.
-Instead of strung rackets, they are using paddles (hagotia) made from lightweight wood of the paulownia tree.
+Instead of strung rackets, they use paddles (hagotia) made from lightweight wood of the paulownia tree.

-The shuttlecock is actually a berry and the idea is to keep the berry in the air.
+The shuttlecock is a berry, and the idea is to keep the berry in the air.
 It was more of a game than a sport, traditionally played by girls at New Year.

 5. Old Japanese Photo of Country Children

-A lovely colorized vintage photo of a group of children in the Japanese countryside.
+A lovely colourized vintage photo of a group of children in the Japanese countryside.
 I love the children’s traditional dress.

 6. Kusakabe Kimbei – Girls Hairdressing

-This is a delightful photo of 2 girls in traditional kimonos doing their hair.
-I love how the kimonos and the painting in the background have been colorized.
+This is a delightful photo of two girls in traditional kimonos doing their hair.
+I love how the kimonos and the painting in the background have been colourized.

 7. Old Japanese Photo of Harakiri

-A rather gruesome colorized photo by Kusakabe Kimbei of Harakiri.
+A rather gruesome colourized photo by Kusakabe Kimbei of Harakiri.
 Harakiri is a form of Japanese ritual suicide by disembowelment.
-It was traditionally carried out by Samurai, to die with honor rather than be captured by the enemy.
+Samurai traditionally carried it out to die with honour rather than be captured by the enemy.

 8. Kusakabe Kimbei – Flower Seller

-I really like the way the delicate flowers have been colored in this Kusakabe Kimbei photo of a flower seller.
-Another stunning photo of vintage Japanese everyday life.
+I like how the delicate flowers have been coloured in this Kusakabe Kimbei photo of a flower seller—another stunning vintage photo of Japanese everyday life.

 9. Three Girls From The Back

-Another lovely Kusakabe Kimbei photo showing women in traditional kimono’s from the back.
+Another lovely photo showing women in traditional kimono’s from the back.

 10. Selling Flowers